riteshsp2000/react-boilerplate/article1.md

 }
 ```

 The next few steps are configuring the plugins and setting up other things that we'll be using.
+Our setup will be divided into 3 major parts:

+1. Plugins Setup: Webpack supports a plethora of different plugins which we can use to configure a certain task.
+2. General config: Configuration that is common to all the environments.
+3. Env specific config: Configuration particular to one environment - in our case it is development and production.

+## Plugin Setup

 1. Setup support for environment variables.